gvwilson/sensibleadventures/litany.md

 the nurse said.
 "How're you feeling?"

-"I've been better," Robbie admitted weakly.
+"Been better," Robbie admitted weakly.

 The nurse nodded.
 "I'll get you home."